 It made me realize that maybe I can be the person that I needed for someone else.
 That maybe through this, I can help someone who is going through a miscarriage feel less alone.

 That’s why I’m doing this.
 I’m hoping to give someone who felt like they couldn’t speak about it a voice.
 A chance to share their story.
-A week ago I put a toe in the water and asked one question, unsure of the response I’d receive.
+A few months ago ago I put a toe in the water and asked one question, unsure of the response I’d receive.
 I had 60 women respond, and their stories were so raw and real.
 I was awed by their honesty and their willingness to share so openly.

 It confirmed to me that there is something here that needs to be said.
 The way we “deal with” miscarriages is so problematic.
 We need to open up that conversation and rethink how we are supporting women and their families as they go through this.
 Chances are there are people in your circle of family or friends who have quietly experienced this– many online statistics show that 1 in four 4 women will experience a miscarriage in their lifetime.

 I am one in four.